meetecho/imquic/examples/README.md

 You can choose which examples to build by passing arguments to the `./configure` script.

+All demos allow you to create QLOG files, assuming QLOG support is available in the library.
+You can enable it passing `-Q <path>`, where `<path>` will need to be the path to a valid folder for server examples, and a path to a file to create for client examples.
+By default, this will serialize QLOG to contained JSON files, but you can create sequential JSON files by passing `-J` instead.
+The Echo and RoQ examples log QUIC events to QLOG files; the MoQ examples, instead, don't log anything, and require you to specify what you want to trace using one or multiple calls to `-l <protocol>` (where `<protocol>` can be `quic` or `moq`; `-l quic -l moc` will trace both).

 ## Echo examples

 To build the client/server echo examples, pass `--enable-echo-examples` to the `./configure` script.
 This will build two command line applications, namely: